Anonymoussubmissionpurpose/EDITS/README.md

 ## Log example for node classification

-*Directly do node classification task with the orginal attributed network:
+(1) Directly do node classification task with the orginal attributed network:

-*Debiasing attributed network with EDITS:
+(2-1) Debiasing attributed network with EDITS:
 ```
 python train.py
 ```